len/Cuis-Smalltalk-DWM/README.md

 alt-w to close a window

-alt-1 to alt-8 to switch to another page
+alt-1 to alt-8 to switch to another page (at the bottom right you can see the currently page and which pages have windows)

-alt-shift-1 to alt-shift-8 to move the focused window to another page
+alt-shift-1 to alt-shift-8 to switch to another page bringing the focused (floting) window to the new page

 alt-shift-B to open a browser, W open a workspace, C a changesorter, etc.